artsy/README/playbooks/migrating-postgres-with-rubyrep.md

 Create the deployment with:
 ```
-$ hokusai [staging|production] create --filename ./hokusai/rubyrep.yml
+$ hokusai production create --filename ./hokusai/rubyrep.yml
 ```

-7) When the database is synced and replication is active, we are ready to make a cutover.
+8) When the database is synced and replication is active, we are ready to make a cutover.

-  7a) Confirm that the databases are in-sync.
+  8a) Confirm that the databases are in-sync.
 Run a rubyrep [scan command](http://www.rubyrep.org/scan_command.html) with:
   ```
   kubectl --context [staging|production] run rubyrep-$(whoami) --restart=Never --rm -i --tty --overrides '
   {